 General Flynn went bankrupt.

-General Flynn, even the agents struck, and now we know that they altered the 302s according to these new reports.
+And now we know that they altered the 302s according to these new reports.

 We'll get answers hopefully sooner than later.

-Um a lot of bad things went on here.
+A lot of bad things went on here.

-The same thing happened to George Pompadopoulos.
+The same thing happened to George Papadopoulos.

-Now remember he'd written a book a while ago, Deep State Target, how I got caught in the crosshairs of the plot to bring down President Trump.
+Now, remember, he'd written a book a while ago, Deep State Target: How I Got Caught in the Crosshairs of the Plot to Bring Down President Trump.

-In his particular case, well, there was actually exculpatory evidence of him saying Russia.
+In his particular case, well, there was actually exculpatory evidence of him saying, Russia, what are you talking about?

-Nobody here's talking to Russia.
+Nobody here is talking to Russia.

-And we had a declassified transcript of the FBI, Comey FBI probe, uh reviewed and now reported on by numerous outlets showing a recorded conversation between Papadopoulos and the Bureau's confidential human source, turned up no evidence of any coordination between the Trump campaign and Russia.
+And we had a declassified transcript of the FBI, Comey FBI probe, reviewed and now reported on by numerous outlets, showing a recorded conversation between Papadopoulos and the Bureau's confidential human source.

-90 page, lightly redacted transcript between Papadopoulos, who's identified code name.
+90-page, slightly redacted transcript between Papadopoulos, who's identified code name.

-Remember, General Flynn is crossfire Razor.
+Remember, General Flynn is Crossfire Razor.

 Okay, that would be his job.

-Uh George Papadopoulos and his wife Simona are on with us now.
+George Papadopoulos and his wife Simona are on with us now.

 I think I stand by my advice.

-You were in my radio studio and you were questioning whether you were going to fulfill the two-week sentence you got at the time, and you were thinking about withdrawing your plea, which would have been expensive, number one, and number two, we don't know what the outcome would have been.
+You were in my radio studio, and you were questioning whether you were going to fulfill the two-week sentence you got at the time.

 And at that time, knowing how awful some of these people were, I did not want you to risk a two-year, two-week sentence becoming a two-year or longer sentence.

-Was I right or wrong?
+If you want my friendly advice, was I right or wrong?

 Welcome back, George and Simona.

-Hi, everyone.
+Hi, Arthur.

 We didn't have the exculpatory evidence that we have now.

-We didn't know that there were at least six confidential human sources targeting me from three different countries, and even in the United States, and we didn't know that Comey was sending his agents directly to the White House, like they did against General Flynn with the sole intention to set him up to weaponize him against the Trump administration to help overthrow the Trump presidency.
+And we didn't know that Comey was sending his agents directly to the White House like they did against General Flynn with the sole intention to set him up to weaponize him against the Trump administration to help overthrow the Trump presidency.

 That's what they did to me.

-They tried doing it with Roger Stone and others, and at that point, I think you're absolutely right.
+They tried doing it with Roger Stone and others.

-It was probably the best decision, even if I was set up, because it actually allowed myself and my wife Simona to go public with the story because I had no longer a gag order on me, the way General Flynn has had for the last two years.
+It was probably the best decision, even if I was set up, because it actually allowed myself and my wife Simona to go public with the story because I had no longer a gag order on me the way General Flynn has had for the last two years.

-And I'm sure when he's able to finally speak, he's gonna have quite a story to tell, and it might actually result in new evidence that might uh help Durham's investigation, just like my story and evidence has helped Durham's uh probe evolve in the way it has.
+And it might actually result in new evidence that might help Durham's investigation, just like my story and evidence has helped Durham's probe evolve in the way it has.

-Do you feel comfortable revealing that?
+Do you feel comfortable revealing that or talking about it?

-Professor Misfood Stefan Halper, maybe.
+Professor Misfid, Stefan Halper, maybe.

-Yeah, and I'm not a hundred percent sure, but it seems to be two uh younger people that I knew from when I used to when I grew up in uh Chicago, and it looks like it were there were two people that I uh went to school with when I was 18 or 19 years old, and I hadn't seen it in about 10 years.
+And it looks like there were two people that I went to school with when I was 18 or 19 years old, and I hadn't seen in about 10 years.

 I think it's them.

-But until that moment, I'm not confident confident, but they were definitely two people that I knew according to the transcripts, and that's actually even more damning in my opinion for the FBI's case or whoever were running these people at, me and others, because they were people that I would have seemingly trusted, yet on the transcript, I was telling even these two people who I seemingly trusted.
+And that's actually even more damning, in my opinion, for the FBI's case or whoever were running these people at me and others, because they were people that I would have seemingly trusted.

-What are you talking about Russia?
+What are you talking about, Russia?

 Nobody's talking to Russia.